msx-solis/msx-fdc-cdx2-clone/cdx-2-iface2.4/doc/README.md

 ![1Mhz](/cdx-2-iface2.4/pictures/IMG_20230218_1330519.jpg)
 Test the read port is correct doing like in the following picture (you need a digital test probe):
 ![read](/cdx-2-iface2.4/pictures/IMG_20230218_1654045.jpg)
-The same program with ctrl-breack and RUN can be used for writing test (with the probe pin at pin 2).
+You can use the same program (push ctrl-breack and RUN) for test writing port selection too (with the probe pin inserted at pin 2).
-After that you can probe the hex D4 port that way:
+After that you can also probe the hex D4 port that way:
 ![D4](/cdx-2-iface2.4/pictures/IMG_20230218_1746467.jpg)
+Now you must configure the jumpers JP1 to JP4 for the right drive&wire

+*To use MSX DS0 FDD and flat ribbon cable choose 1-2.
+*To use PC DS1 FDD and PC twisted (10 to 16 wires) select 2-3 at those jumpers.
+*PC drives can also be used with an MSX setup and 10 to 12 twisted wire.

 Then test output commands (DS0 on, DS1, motor on...) check the schematic to know what are the right bits:
 ![binary1](/cdx-2-iface2.4/pictures/IMG_20230218_1757110.jpg)
 or...
  ![binary2](/cdx-2-iface2.4/pictures/IMG_20230218_1757378.jpg)
 Then, insert all pending chips, verify the D4 signals go to the pin they are expected and try with a disk drive.
-Angesia ROM will be better driver to load for testing and FAST!DiskROM for better performance.
+Angesia ROM would be the better driver to load when testing and FAST!DiskROM will be used for better performance.

 There's more information on the TMS2793 datasheet.